DataDog/hiring-engineers/answers.md

 ##### My answers are below:
 -------------------------------------------------------------------------------

-Prerequisites - Setup the environment
+## Prerequisites - Setup the environment
-- Spinning up a fresh linux VM via Vagrant
+### Spinning up a fresh linux VM via Vagrant
-  - Per instruction I go here: https://www.vagrantup.com/intro/getting-started/
+  - Per the instructions I go here: https://www.vagrantup.com/intro/getting-started/
   - Install Vagrant and VirtualBox using the download links on the page
   - In terminal, input the first 'Up and Running' command:
     ![Get a Vagrantfile](/assets/setup/Get_a_vagrantfile.png)